ComcastSamples/pwa-starter-kit/setup.md

 ```

 ### Run the tests
 Check out the [Application testing]({{site.baseurl}}/application-testing) page for more information about the tests.

+{:.instructions}
 For a quick way to run the tests, run

 ```
 npm run test
 ```